 Here we cover the daily economic events that might impact mortgage rates.
 The monthly Employment report plays a significant role in the direction of bond markets and mortgage rates.
 In addition to the Employment report, the Consumer Sentiment report will be closely watched as well.
 The bright spot in the economy has been the consumer so any signs of weakness for consumers would be concerning to the Fed.
 A significantly weaker than expected report could help push mortgage rates lower heading into next week.

 - ISM Manufacturing PMI: Expectations are for a reading of 52.00 after last month’s reading of 51.7.
 Along with the Employment report tomorrow the ISM Manufacturing PMI report plays a significant role in bond market and mortgage rate direction.
 The report was just released and it came in below expectations (51.2); this is another month of decline for a very important economic report.
 An internal component of the report (prices paid) sank dramatically.
 Expectations were for a reading of 49.6 however the prices paid component came in at 45.1 (good news for inflation which means good news for Mortgage Backed Securities).

 - Weekly Jobless Claims: Expectations are for a reading 214,000 unemployment claims filled.
 The reading came in at 215,000 unemployment claims.
 Continued claims rose from 1,676,000 to 1,699,000 continued.
-This means that unemployed people are having a harder time finding work then in previous weeks.
+This means that unemployed people are having a harder time finding work than in previous weeks.

-- Employment Report: Expectations are for 165,000 jobs created after last months report of 224,000 jobs created.
-Earnings increase expectations are for 0.2% increase.
+- Employment Report: Expectations are for 165,000 jobs created after last month’s report of 224,000 jobs created.
+Earnings increase expectations are for a 0.2% increase.
 The report came in at: 164,000 jobs created, 3% increase in wages and a 3.7% unemployment rate.
-Last months job creation number was revised down from 224k to 193k and the average work week hours continues to decline (last month it came in at 34.4 and this report came in at 34.3).
+Last month’s job creation number was revised down from 224k to 193k and the average workweek hours continues to decline (last month it came in at 34.4 and this report came in at 34.3).
 Overall the report had little to no impact on bond markets and mortgage rates.